jmccarthyy/CHI-2023-Website-Assignment/README.md

 We had to create an API, using PHP, and frontend web pages using React and styled with Tailwind.

-The included README file contains more information on each endpoint and their purpose
+The README file included within the main 'CHI_Code' folder contains more information on each endpoint and their purpose